Prison Time Calculator

 Prison Time Example Calculations Table

-The following table exemplifies how different inputs affect calculated outcomes in the Prison Time Calculator:
+The following table exemplifies how different inputs affect calculated outcomes in the Prison Time Calculator (no pretrial time or mandatory minimum applied).
+The release figure shown is the Earliest Possible Release:

-Sentence Length (Years) Good Behavior Credit (%) Parole Eligibility (%) Estimated Release (Years)
+Sentence Length (Years) Good Behavior Credit (%) Parole Eligibility (%) Earliest Release (Years)

 Glossary of Terms Related to Prison Time